 Then I turned my attention to the inside.

 I nearly always mat the inside card stock to add color and weight to the card.
 There’s nothing worse than a card that’s gorgeous on the outside with a wimpy, no-extra-layer inside.
 Not to mention that even moderate decorations outside can cause the card to buckle under its own weight if the inside isn’t beefed up a bit.

 I stamped the kraft paper with the same stamp as used on the front piece.
 In fact, to make a watermark effect, I stamped it with the same clear embossing ink and let it dry.
 It’s a technique that adds interest to plain, sometimes boring card stock.

 The greeting was two individual stamps, and the teensy love note at the bottom was a 3-piece stamp.
 (It came from a set of individual words that you could put together for any number of sentiments.)

-So there you have it – the first card I made for my and Mr. Right’s First Anniversary, loaded with color and texture with a dash of sentimental sparkliness.
+So there you have it – the masculine anniversary card I made for my and Mr. Right’s First Anniversary, loaded with color and texture with a dash of sentimental sparkliness.
 Guys like a bit of sparkly too.